Contrast-Security-OSS/docs/content/installation/node/NodeInstall.md

 npm install node-contrast-#.#.#.tgz --no-save
 ```
 This will add the agent to your *node_modules* folder without creating an entry in the dependencies list of your *package.json*.

+Please note that the Contrast Node agent *does not* currently support Yarn for installation.
+Please install through npm.

 ## Setup